 Fake Oxy is affecting young people nationwide.
-In Phoenix alone, the drug has lead to 32 deaths in the last 18 months.
-The average age of those who have died is 35, and 75 percent of those deaths are male.
+The average age of those who have died is 35.
+75 percent of those deaths are male.

 Because the pills are being sold as Oxycodone, users aren’t aware of the heightened risks they face.
-Fake Oxy is made with fentanyl, the strongest prescription opiate painkiller on the market.
-It is 30 to 50 times more potent than heroin, and 100 times more potent than morphine.
-Highly addictive, it can lead to respiratory problems, fainting, shaking, nausea and, very often, death.
+Fake Oxy is made with fentanyl.
+The strongest prescription opiate painkiller on the market.
+It is 30 to 50 times more potent than heroin.
+Similar 100 times more potent than morphine.
+Highly addictive, it can lead to respiratory problems, fainting, shaking, nausea and, often, death.

 In addition to fentanyl, a majority of these pills also contain metamizole, which was banned in the U.S. in the 1970s when it was discovered the drug carries the risk of causing agranulocytosis, a life-threatening condition that affects blood circulation.

-Signs and symptoms to look for if you suspect an opioid addiction are constricted pupils, slowed breathing, confusion and loss of consciousness.
-Other signs include dramatic mood swings, sudden financial trouble, and having prescriptions from multiple doctors.
+There are signs and symptoms to look for if you suspect an opioid addiction.
+Such as constricted pupils, slowed breathing, confusion and loss of consciousness.
+Additional signs include dramatic mood swings, sudden financial trouble, and having prescriptions from multiple doctors.